 Why did the teacher take the whole class to

 Ans.
-The teacher took the
+The teacher took the whole class to

 How do a bird’s wings and tail help it fly?

 Ans.
-The combination of
+The combination of flapping wings

-flapping wings and twisting tail helps the bird to fly.
+and twisting tail helps the bird to fly.

 How did the lesson on the seashore and the

 Ans.
 The teacher’s advice and the lesson